1And after the death of Moses the servant of Yahweh, Yahweh spoke to Joshua the son of Nun, Moses’ assistant, saying,

 46and Me-jarkon and Rakkon, with the territory in front of Joppa.

-47When the territory of the children of Dan was lost to them, the children of Dan went up and fought against Leshem and took it, and struck it with the mouth of the sword and possessed it, and lived in it and called Leshem, “Dan,” after the name of Dan their father.
+47(But the territory of the children of Dan was lost to them, so the children of Dan went up and fought against Leshem and took it, and struck it with the mouth of the sword and possessed it, and lived in it and called Leshem, “Dan,” after the name of Dan their father.

 48This is the inheritance of the tribe of the children of Dan according to their families; these cities with their villages.